Courses in blue will be offered in the Fall semester, 2014.

 BIOL103.
 Human Anatomy and Physiology I. Introduction to concepts and principles important to the understanding of the human body, with clinical applications.
 Structure and function of tissue, integumentary, skeletal, muscular, articulation, nervous, sensory, and endocrine systems.
 Fall.
 Three 50-minute periods, one 3-hour laboratory.
 Fox

 BIOL112.
 General Zoology.
-Introduction to the panorama of invertebrate and vertebrate animals, with attention to morphology, physiology, reproduction, and evolution of major animal groups.
-Laboratory emphasizes observation of structural-functional relationships of living and preserved representatives of major animal groups.
-Fall and Spring.
+An introduction to basic concepts in biology through study of the major lineages of invertebrate and vertebrate animals, with emphasis on the ontogeny, structure, and function of organ systems in an evolutionary context.
+Topics covered will include basic structure and function, development, systematics, and evolution.
+The laboratory will focus on observation of structural-functional relationships of living and preserved representatives of the major animal phyla.
 Three 50-minute periods, one 3-hour laboratory.
 Irish

 BIOL206.
 Microbiology for the Health Sciences.
 Introductory course for students in health science curricula.
 Presents biomolecules of life, enzyme interaction, physiology, structure of representative microorganisms and principles of microbial control and chemotherapy.
 Emphasizes bacteria, viruses, fungi, and protozoa of health significance and the host-parasite relationship.
 Microbiological techniques will be emphasized in laboratory.
 Cannot be used as a biology elective in the major or minor.
 Prerequisites: Biology 103–104 and Chemistry 108.
 Spring.
 Three 50-minute periods, two 90-minute laboratories.
 Felise